The Stories' Eater

 About

-Rahel [ra'ɛl] is an author, freelance Web Designer, Graphic Designer and doctoral researcher in Linguistics at the Department of Languages, University of Helsinki.
+Rahel [ra'ɛl] is an author, content creator, freelance Web Designer and doctoral researcher in Linguistics at the Department of Languages, University of Helsinki.

 Her creative work spans from photography and video editing to digital design, writing and science communication.

-In February 2024 she published her first children's ebook Yael's Whimsical Quest: Heritage Uncovered, available on Amazon (Kindle), Google Books, Lulu and Kobo.
+In February 2024 she published her first children's book Yael's Whimsical Quest: Heritage Uncovered, available on Amazon (Kindle), Google Books, Lulu, Kobo, and on the Download page on this website.
+In April 2024 she released the Italian edition of her book, Il Viaggio Incantato di Yael, currently available on Ingramspark, Amazon, Lulu and on the Download page on this website.

-Rahel is interested in sustainability, making informed decisions to fight climate change by taking small daily actions.
+Rahel is interested in sustainability and making informed decisions to fight climate change by taking small daily actions.

 Academia